Vaccine Storage Guide

-- Place a thermometer in the center of the refrigerator or freezer near the vaccines.
+- Place the thermometer's temperature probe in the center of the refrigerator or freezer with the vaccines.

 - Use open trays, wire baskets, or other uncovered containers to help organize vaccines.

 - Clearly label each container with the vaccine type.
-Avoid storing look-alike, sound-alike vaccine next to each other (e.g., Td and DT, HepA and HepB).
+Avoid storing look-alike, sound-alike vaccine next to each other (e.g., Tdap and DTaP, HepA and HepB).

 - Keep vaccines in their original packaging.

-- Store vaccines on the middle shelves and 2 to 3 inches from the walls of the refrigerator/freezer, not in the door or bins.
+- Store vaccines on the middle shelves and two to three inches from the walls of the combination refrigerator/freezer, not in the door or bins.

 - Keep water bottles, jugs, or cold packs in the refrigerator and frozen packs or other ice-filled containers in the freezer.
 Mark water bottles “DO NOT DRINK.”

 - Check and record refrigerator and freezer temperatures twice a day, first thing in the morning and last thing at the close of business for all temperature monitoring devices, including data loggers and continuous monitoring systems.

 - Record temperature readings on a temperature log and post it in a visible location on or near the refrigerator or freezer.

 - Take immediate action on all out-of-range temperatures!